dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 }
 ```

 If class implements 2 interfaces with same signature, but one is static and one is default, no compilation error.
-The reason is for interface static can only be visible from interface, not from instance, so that's why no ambiguity
+The reason is for interface static can only be visible from interface, not from instance, so that's why no ambiguity.
+As you see, compare to classes, interface static method can't be called on instance, this is limitation of [JLS 8.4.8](http://docs.oracle.com/javase/specs/jls/se8/html/jls-8.html#jls-8.4.8) where it's said `A class does not inherit static methods from its superinterfaces.`.
+This is because class can extend only 1 class, in this case for static method simple shadowing rule is working.
+But if class implements multiple interfaces with same static method, it would be unclear which one to call.
+And generally calling static method on instance is a "code smell", and should be avoided.
 ```java
 interface X {
     static void print(){}